StackVista/stackstate-docs/configure/health_state_and_alerting/configure-email-alerts.md

 # Configure email alerts

+## Overview

+StackState can be set up to sent an email alert
 To receive email alerts for changes in health state, the StackState configuration must include SMTP server details.

+## Configure the SMTP server to use for email alerting

 {% tabs %}
 {% tab title="Kubernetes" %}